cyrusimap/cyrus-imapd/README.md

     $ ./configure XAPIAN_CONFIG="$CYRUSLIBS/bin/xapian-config-1.5" [...]

-(If you do not use Xapian from cyruslibs, you'll need to locate the `xapian-config` binary and substitute `XAPIAN_CONFIG` accordingly).
+(If you do not use Xapian from third\_party, you'll need to locate the `xapian-config` binary and substitute `XAPIAN_CONFIG` accordingly).

 Then continue to install Cyrus.